 Dartmouth College has a campus-wide site license for MATLAB from MathWorks.
-This site licence permits students, faculty, and staff to install MATLAB on their own personal and Dartmouth/Thayer owned computers.
+This site license permits students, faculty, and staff to install MATLAB on their own personal and Dartmouth/Thayer owned computers.
 This is a stand-alone license and does not require a connection to the Dartmouth network to run.

 Installing MATLAB on your own computer

-Download From Mathworks
+Download from Mathworks

-Dartmouth's Site Wide License allows for directly downloading from www.mathworks.com
+Dartmouth's site-wide License allows for directly downloading from www.mathworks.com.

 Using on Thayer Virtual Lab (Mac and Windows)